Pinafore/848Q/prompt-ft/README.md

 *A:* It could be that the batch_guess function isn't implemented.
  Delete it and make sure that it's just using your default guess function.

+*Q: It's taking too long!*

+*A:* The example implementation is designed to give you a tour of the things that DSPy can do.
+You do not need to use all of it.
+It's quite likely that you can have a much simpler DSPy program that works just as well.
+Rather than using the provided template as a starting point, you can "work up" to something more complicated by:
+1. doing more pass through and less fewer modules (this also helps with caching)
+2. Removing steps (e.g., directly use the question for the RAG step rather than formulating a new query)
+3. Use different optimizers in DSPy.